Databases: Step-by-Step Guide

 Know your Topic

-The best way to start your research on a topic that may not be familiar to you, use an encyclopedia.
+Once you have selected a topic, the best way to start your research on a topic that may not be familiar to you, use an encyclopedia.
 Usually you can read a summary of the topic and often times it concludes with other sources and even keywords.
 Once you have an understanding of your topic, you are ready to write a thesis.
 Writing a thesis statement will help you focus your research.

 The library has these reference titles to help you: